sereneblue/chameleon/README.md

 ## Special Thanks

 - giwhub for the Chinese translation
+- Kaylier, melegeti for the French translation
-- Anonymous for the German translation
+- Anonymous and Wursttorte for the German translation
+- Shitennouji for the Japanese translation
+- 3ibsand and Alexey for the Russian translation
 - David P. (Megver83) for the Spanish translation